sebastiancastao/pds/docs/MFA_FLOW_EXPLAINED.md

 **Purpose:** Verify identity on each login
 **When:** User has `mfa_enabled = true`
 **What happens:**
+- User can choose from multiple verification methods:
-- User enters code from authenticator app
+  - **Primary**: Enter 6-digit TOTP code from authenticator app
+  - **Fallback**: Use email verification code
+  - **Emergency**: Use 8-character backup codes
-- System verifies code
+- System verifies the chosen method
 - Sets session flag `mfa_verified = true`
 - Grants access to home page